 Skip to contents

-Test whether a parametric (e.g., glm) or a semiparametric (e.g., GAM) model is well-specified.
-The test is a debiased (Neyman-orthogonalized) score test computed via sample splitting: on a held-out hunt sample, a flexible auxiliary fit is hunted for a direction in which the null model's score is non-zero; on a held-out test sample, that direction's score is evaluated and standardized under the null.
-The orthogonalization absorbs plug-in bias from estimating the direction, so the resulting test statistic is asymptotically standard normal under the null without requiring a parametric form for the alternative.
+Test whether a semiparametric (e.g., GAM) or parametric (e.g., glm) regression model is well-specified.
+The test is a debiased (Neyman-orthogonalized) score test computed via sample splitting: on a held-out hunt sample, the null model is fit and a flexible ML algorithm is used to hunt for a direction in which the null model's score seems positive; on an independent test sample, that direction's score is evaluated to assess the significance.
+The test employs orthogonalization to eliminate plug-in bias from estimating the null model, so the resulting test statistic is asymptotically standard normal under the null without requiring a parametric form for the alternative.

 Usage